 In the last part of the book Phillips devotes many insights into what now is called “neo-noir” and thanks to the tradition of the “old” noir the recent productions are recognized as such instead of simply being labeled “thrillers” or “mystery.”
 One of the best chapters in my eyes is his treatment of Anthony Minghella’s The Talented Mr. Ripley, originally a Patricia Highsmith tale.

-All in all, Out of the Shadows very much sticks to the announced second part of its title, namely to expand the canon of classic film noir.
+All in all, Out of the Shadows very much sticks to the promised second part of its title, namely to expand the canon of classic film noir.
 New fans to the genre will find many interesting details and interrelations as far as studios, writers and directors are concerned, and their appetite for more DVDs will definitely grow.

 Review by Dr. A. Ebert (C) 2012